12Starlight/linux/file_system/archiving_compression.md

 ## **2. Compressing Tarballs**

 Tarballs are just containers for files.
 They do not by themselves do any compression, but can be compressed using a variety of compression algorithms.

+The main types of compression algorithms are `gzip` and `bzip2`.

+The `gzip` compression algorithm tends to be faster than `bzip2` but, as a trade-off, `gzip` usually offers less compression.

+You can learn more about compression algorithms [here](https://www.rootusers.com/gzip-vs-bzip2-vs-xz-performance-comparison/)

+&nbsp;